Self-EMDR vs. Therapist-Led EMDR: Understanding the Differences

 Potential ways to combine approaches include:

-Therapist-Led with Self-Administered Reinforcement
+Therapist-Led with Self-Guided Reinforcement

 - Work with a therapist on more complex or intense targets